Comparison

 DSPy vs Converra

 DSPy is programmatic prompt optimization for ML engineers.
-Converra is autonomous optimization for production teams — no code required.
+Converra diagnoses agent failures and ships simulation-tested fixes, no code required.

 At a glance